geekan/MetaGPT-docs/src/en/guide/tutorials/agent_101.md

 1. We give it a name and profile
 2. We equip it with the expected action `SimpleWriteCode` with the `self._init_action` function
 3. We overwrite the `_act` function, which is where the agent's specific acting logic goes in.
-We write that our agent will retrieve human instruction from latest memory, run equipped action, which MetaGPT makes it as the todo (`self._rc.todo`) under the hood, and finally return a complete message
+We write that our agent will retrieve human instruction from latest memory, run equipped action, which MetaGPT makes it as the todo (`self.rc.todo`) under the hood, and finally return a complete message

 ```python
 from metagpt.roles import Role